9 Must-Know Digital Advertising Venture Capital Firms

 5. Laconia Ventures

-Laconia Ventures is a New York-based firm that invests in early-stage companies.
-They provide both capital and strategic support to help founders build their businesses from the ground up.
+Laconia Ventures is a New York-based firm that provides early-stage capital and strategic support to B2B startups.
+They focus on seed and Series A rounds, partnering with founders from the initial stages of company building.

-The firm has a strong record in B2B, with a notable success in the ad-tech sector through its investment in TripleLift, which was acquired for a reported $1.4 billion.
-Their portfolio also includes companies in fintech and health tech, showing a focus on businesses that provide foundational industry solutions.
+The firm has a strong track record in ad-tech, highlighted by its early investment in TripleLift, which was acquired for a reported $1.4 billion.
+They also back companies in fintech and health-tech, showing a focus on businesses that are modernizing established industries.

 - Investment stages: Seed, Early Stage Venture